QuiteAFancyEmerald/Holy-Unblocker/README.md

 #### Scripts located in `/views/assets/js/`
 - `common.js` is used on all of the pages for common useful functions.
 - `prset.js` is used on the proxy pages for proxy form functionality.
-- `header.js` inserts the header into every page using javascript.
 - `csel.js` manages the settings menu on the header.
-- `footer.js` inserts the footer into every page using javascript.
 - `gnav/*.js` are used for navigation on the games pages.

 ## Future Additions